-Specialty prescription drugs are covered when dispensed through a network specialty pharmacy.
+A specialty pharmacy may be used for up to a 30 day supply of a specialty prescription drug.
+You can view the list of specialty prescription drugs.
+See the Contact us section for help.
 Specialty prescription drugs typically include high-cost drugs that require special handling, special storage or monitoring and include but are not limited to oral, topical, inhaled and injected ways of giving them.
-You can access the list of specialty prescription drugs.
-See the Contact us section for help.